 The affected kitten may be stillborn or enlarged abdomen because of enlarged liver and ascites.
 Your cats may suffer from depression, anorexia, fever followed by hypothermia, icterus, dyspnea, and death.

 You can treat your cats with sulfadiazine and pyrimethamine drugs.
-Prevention of toxoplasmosis in very important to your cats.
+Prevention of toxoplasmosis is very important to your cats.
 You must keep a cat indoors, fed preferably dry or canned processed food.
 When you provided meat, it should always be thoroughly cooked.

-You will observe the following signs when your cats affected by Heartworm: Soft and dry chronic cough, Shortness of breath, Weakness, Nervousness, Loss of Stamina, Abnormal heart and lung sounds, Weight loss, poor condition, and anemia may occur.
+You will observe the following signs when your cats are affected by Heartworm: Soft and dry chronic cough, Shortness of breath, Weakness, Nervousness, Loss of Stamina, Abnormal heart and lung sounds, Weight loss, poor condition, and anemia may occur.

 One of the best prevention of heartworm disease among cats is Trifexis oral combination.
 Supportive therapies are chemotherapy and surgical removal of heartworms from affected cats.

-7. Upper Respiratory Infection
+7. Cat Diseases: Upper Respiratory Infection

 Upper Respiratory infection is caused by the feline Herpesvirus 1 and Feline Calicivirus and some bacteria.
 This disease spread to your cats by direct contact with infected animals.
 You will identify the Upper respiratory infection by sneezing, nasal and ocular discharge, dehydration, anorexia, and ulceration of nasal mucosa.

-The prevention is very important to your cats.
+Prevention of the disease is very important to your cats.
 Isolation of your cats and must be taken the sanitary measures, and you can give colostrum from known immune dam to affected kitten.
 Passive immunity to for 3-5 weeks age kitten.
 Another safe prevention of the disease is the vaccination of your cat at the age of 12-16 weeks of age.

 9. Animal Bite